top of page

 "Goldfish Don't Need Companions"

 Another myth is that goldfish thrive alone.
 While they are not as social as some species, they do benefit from the company of others.
 Keeping multiple goldfish in the same tank can lead to more natural behaviors and help alleviate boredom.
+However, make sure that there is enough space for all fish.
+Add an additional 10 gallons to required tank size for each additional fish.

 "All Goldfish Are Bright Orange"

 While orange is the most commonly recognized color for goldfish, they actually come in various colors and patterns, including black, calico, white, and metallic.
-This diversity challenges the notion that all goldfish look the same.

 Creating the Perfect Goldfish Habitat

 Creating an ideal habitat for goldfish involves more than just ensuring size and good filtration.
 Incorporating plants, decorations, and a suitable substrate is important for their well-being.
 Live or silk plants can provide hiding spots and improve the appearance of the aquarium.
 It is important to avoid sharp decorations that could injure their delicate fins.
+Goldfish do enjoy chewing on live plants, so choose fast growers like hornwort.

 Goldfish thrive in cooler water temperatures ranging from 65-72°F. Regularly check the temperature and make sure the aquarium is not in a place where it will experience extreme temperature changes.